vandanaramesh14/CS-7641Machine-Learning-Project/index.md

 We used the following methods as part of our modelling process:

 * Supervised Learning
-	* Random Forest - We used a max depth of 20 in order to get the best results.
+	* Random Forest - With max-depth of 20
 	* Gradient Boosting
 	* XGBoost
 	* Neural Networks - We used ‘Relu’ as the activation function for the first three layers, and then output one linear result for the last layer, as our predicted value is continuous.